TrønderBilene: Privatization

 In 2002, the company applied to start a coach service from Trondheim to Bodø in cooperation with SB Nordlandsbuss, and concession was granted by the Ministry of Transport and Communications the following year.
 The concession had been supported by the county council in Nord-Trøndelag, but their administration and the county council in Nordland was opposed because the coach service would take customers away from the railway.
-The route started on 1 March 2004.
-The route was terminated from 1 September, because the company failed to make it profitable.
+The route started on 1 March 2004, but was terminated from 1 September, because the company failed to make it profitable.
 On 1 March 2003, TrønderBilene moved its head office from Steinkjer to Levanger.
-In 2003, the company increased its subsidies by NOK 8 million and its profits by NOK 4.8 million to 11.7 million.
-In June 2004, TrønderBilene bought 39% of Gauldal Billag from several private investors.
-The company held a 23% market share in Sør-Trøndelag, and the remaining shares were owned by Røros Municipality, Holtålen Municipality and Midtre Gauldal Municipality.
-From 1 January 2006, TrønderBilene merged with its subsidiary Bilrute Frosta–Åsen.
+In 2003, the company increased its subsidies by 8 million kroner and its profits by 4.8 million to 11.7 million kroner.
 In January 2007, TrønderBilene increased their ownership in Namsos Trafikkselskap from 8.7 to 20.7%, becoming the company's second-largest owner after Helgelandske.
+Torghatten bough Nord-Trøndelag County Municipality's remaining 34 percent stake in TrønderBilene in February 2011.
+TrønderBilene saw a sharp increase in its annual revenue, increasing from 263 million kroner in 2010 to 602 million in 2012, but after that the revenue remained stable.